krig/cargo-packaging/README.md

 make it easy to package rust projects using the cargo package manager for openSUSE.

-The basic concept is this: Packaging a new crate should be as close as possible to a one-liner:
+The basic concept is this: Packaging a crate should be as close as possible to a one-liner:

-        crate2opensuse my-crate 1.0.0
+        cargo2rpm mkpac my-crate 1.0.0

 There's some things the tool might not be able to figure out such as license, but in general this should then produce everything needed to